 Mycorrhizal fungi also improve soil structure.
 The intricate web of hyphae produced by these organisms also produces humic compounds and “glomalin” which is a soil glue.
 This glue binds soils into aggregates and improves soil porosity.
-Figure 2 shows a soil aggregate covered in glomalin/ (stained green) and this shows just how critical mycorrhizae are in all soil types.
 In sandy or compacted soils, the ability of mycorrhizal fungi to promote soil structure is of great importance.

 Advantages of Mycorrhizal Fungi

 The benefits afforded plants from mycorrhizal symbiosis can be characterized either agronomically by increased growth and yield or ecologically by improved plant fitness (i.e., reproductive ability).
 In either case, the benefit accrues primarily because mycorrhizal fungi form a critical linkage between plant roots and the soil.
 Mycorrhizal fungi usually proliferate both in the roots and the soil.
-The soil borne hyphae take up nutrients from the soil solution and transport them to the root.
+The soil-borne hyphae take up nutrients from the soil solution and transport them to the root.
 By this mechanism, Mycorrhizae increase the effective absorptive surface area of the plant.
-In nutrient poor or moisture deficient soils, nutrients taken up by the Mycorrhizae can lead to improved plant growth and reproduction.
-As a results, mycorrhizal plants are often more competitive and better able to tolerate environmental stresses than are non-mycorrhizal plants.
+In nutrient-poor or moisture deficient soils, nutrients taken up by the Mycorrhizae can lead to improved plant growth and reproduction.
+As a result, mycorrhizal plants are often more competitive and better able to tolerate environmental stresses than are non-mycorrhizal plants.

 There have been strong associations found between mycorrhizae and many fruit and vegetable crops.
-The mycorrhizae colonise the root structures and produce hyphae into the soil which in turn improve the availability of elements such as Phosphorous, Zinc, and even regulated nitrogen nutrition.
-Kendra Baumgartner from USDA California found that over ninety-five (95%) percent of crops not only respond positively to colonization by mycorrhizal fungi, but they may suffer in the absence of mycorrhizae.
+The mycorrhizae NZ colonise the root structures and produce hyphae into the soil which in turn improve the availability of elements such as Phosphorous, Zinc, and even regulated nitrogen nutrition.
+Kendra Baumgartner from USDA California found that over ninety-five (95%) per cent of crops not only respond positively to colonization by mycorrhizal fungi, but they may suffer in the absence of mycorrhizal.

 Mycorrhizal Fungi in Crop Establishment